A server-first Node.js framework. Zero runtime dependencies.

 package.jsonto run a production server. -

 node server.jsis production.
-The build step is only needed to generate content-hashed client bundles — the server runs without it in dev. - esbuild only in development.
+The optional build step generates content-hashed client bundles — the server runs without it. - esbuild only in development.
 The one dev dependency that compiles client bundles is esbuild.
-Fast, no plugins to configure, never part of the production runtime.
+Fast, zero plugins to configure, never part of the production runtime.

-- No framework upgrades breaking your app.
-Because the spec is a plain JS object with no framework imports in page files, there is no framework API surface to break across versions.
+- No breaking upgrades.
+Page files have no framework imports.
+The spec is a plain JS object.
+There is no framework API surface in your code to break across versions.

 Performance you can measure.